TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 But all is not always fun and games in the world of NeuroGentoo.
 Arguably the most important software packages for neuropsychology and brain imaging - [AFNI](http://en.wikipedia.org/wiki/Afni), [FSL](http://en.wikipedia.org/wiki/FMRIB_Software_Library), and [SPM](http://en.wikipedia.org/wiki/Spm) - got stuck in the pull phase.
 Apparently the packages do not really meet Gentoo security, build, and file management exigences and need to be patched - quite a bit.
-Yours truly currently lacks the knowledge and the time needed to acquire the knowledge to perform such patches.
-Most maintainers of gentoo-science apparently lack the impetus.
-Help would be much appreciated!
+The Project is community-lead, and help would be much appreciated!

 But the good news is:
 The packages kind of work!